pviotti/conver-old/README.md

 # Con:heavy_check_mark:er [![Build Status](https://travis-ci.org/pviotti/conver.svg?branch=master)](https://travis-ci.org/pviotti/conver)

 Conver verifies implementations of the most common non-transactional consistency models.

-Conver spawns client processes that perform concurrent reads and writes on the distributed store, and records their outcomes.
+It spawns client processes that perform concurrent reads and writes on the distributed store, and records their outcomes.
-Then it builds graph entities that express ordering and mutual visibility of operations.
+After the execution, it builds graph entities that express ordering and mutual visibility of operations.
 Finally, it uses such graph entities to check consistency semantics defined as first-order logic predicates.

 The approach implemented in Conver has been described in [this PaPoC 2016 paper][papoc].

+**NOTE: this project is currently unmaintained.
+I decided to rewrite it in Scala for practical convenience.**
+**The [Scala version][scalav] features a linearizability checker (which this project lacks), and improved consistency checks.**

 ## Features